 Why isn’t my new Aloe Vera growing any new roots?

 However, if you are propagating through the leaf cuttings method, don’t expect to see anything for several weeks/months.
-This method will go one of two ways; either the cutting will take root and slowly slowly will develop a mature root system which will lead to a whole new Aloe Vera.
+This method will go one of two ways; either the cutting will take root and slowly will develop a mature root system which will lead to a whole new plant.
 Or it’ll wilt after a month and die.

 If you are trying to propagate in autumn or winter then cool temperatures may be the cause of the lack of growth.
 You can help to speed up root growth by using a heat pad that you place underneath your plant.
 This warms up the area and provides an ideal environment for new growth.